• Skip to primary navigation

 These 2 cases are not isolated, you find, for example, the same type of staircase in the Saint Nicolas tower which guards the entrance of the port of La Rochelle, whose construction starts in 1345.
 1 other in the cathedral of Prague, which we owe to the French architect Matthieu d'Arras and whose work began around 1342!
 Today, there are a total of 5 staircases of this type and period in Europe.

 As is often the case with inventions, even if history retains a great name, we are on a gradual evolution to arrive at the beginning of the 16th century on the majestic double revolution staircase of the Chambord castle.
-But, we grant you, it is certainly the most beautiful of the double revolution spiral staircases and it is likely that Leonardo da Vinci had a look at its initial plans.
+But, we agree, it's certainly the most beautiful of the double-revolution spiral staircases, and it's likely that Leonardo da Vinci took a closer look at its initial plans.

 The lookout and finial